um-tech-evolution/nearly-neutral/README.md

 The top-level program for infinite alleles is experiments/n_neutral.jl; the top-level program for infinite sites is experiments/n_infsites.jl, and top-level program for fixed is experiments/n_fixed.jl.

+Some of the "files" in the src folder are symbolic links.
+For example: aliases.jl -> ../../cultural-neutrality/src/aliases.jl To make these work, the  um-tech-evolution/cultural-neutrality  respository must be installed in the same subdirectory as the um-tech-evolution/nearly-neutral repository.